Photon-Data/photon-hdf5/docs/phdata.rst

 which must be present to ensure that all information needed to unambiguously interpret the data is present.
-For example, for a 2-color smFRET measurement, a software package creating a file should check that the association between detector-pixel and donor or acceptor channel is present.
+For example, for a 2-color smFRET measurement, a software package creating a file should check that the association between detector ID (previously called pixel) and donor or acceptor channel is present.

 The list of supported measurement types is reported in :ref:`measurement_specs_group`.